Emily Augusta Patmore: Marriage and The Angel in the House

 Patmore worked at the British Museum as a librarian and mixed in literary and artistic circles including the Pre Raphaelites.
 Emily Augusta Andrews and Coventry Patmore married on 11 September 1847.

 Over the period of their marriage, Patmore wrote the four elements that eventually became the poem The Angel in the House.

 Emily was staunchly Protestant, following in the footsteps of her father and grandfather, who had been Congregationlist Ministers.
 Patmore was far more high church in his religious leanings and it is thought that he remained a practising Anglican during Emily's lifetime out of respect for her wishes.

 The Patmores had six children – Coventry (b.
 1848), Tennyson (b.
-1850), Emily Honoria (1853–1882) Bertha (b.
+1850), Emily Honoria (1853–1882), Bertha (b.
 1855), Gertrude (b.
 1857) and Henry John (b.
 1860).
 The couple introduced her niece, suffrage campaigner Emily Rosaline Orme (1835–1915) to her future husband David Masson via gatherings at the home of Emily's sister Eliza Orme.

 Pre-Raphaelites

-Emily Patmore's education, intelligence and beauty made her both a muse and a respected contributor within the Pre-Raphaelite friendship group.
+Emily Patmore's education, intelligence and beauty made her both a model for and a respected contributor within the Pre-Raphaelite friendship group.
 She was portrayed on a medallion by Thomas Woolner, and was the subject of a painting by John Everett Millais entitled Mrs. Coventry Patmore in 1851, now in the collection of the Fitzwilliam Museum in Cambridge.
-John Brett's portrait of Mrs Patmore, was exhibited at the Royal Academy in 1856 and is now held at the Ashmolean Museum in Oxford.
+John Brett's portrait of Mrs Patmore was exhibited at the Royal Academy in 1856 and is now held at the Ashmolean Museum in Oxford.
 She was also the inspiration for "A Face", a poem by Robert Browning.